eEcoLiDAR/Laserfarm/docs/user_manual.rst

 ``lcMacroPipeline`` provides a set of tools to process massive LiDAR point-cloud data sets.
 In order to tackle volumes of data such as the ones produced by airborne laser scanning, ``lcMacroPipeline`` makes use of a *divide-et-impera* strategy.
 First, the raw data is split into tiles whose size is manageable by standard computing infrastructures.
 Then, point-cloud properties ("features") are extracted from the re-tiled data using the cells of a second user-defined grid as ensembles for the statistical averaging.
+The mesh size of this second finer grid ultimately defines the resolution (i.e. the pixel size) of the raster data.
 Finally, the properties computed for each sub-cell are exported in a raster format and all tile contributions merged to form a single output GeoTIFF file, ideally covering the same area as the initial raw data.

-The full processing pipeline can be thus subdivided into three steps: the raw data re-tiling, the point-cloud data processing and the raster-data merging and export.
+The full processing pipeline can be thus subdivided into three pipeline steps: the raw data re-tiling, the point-cloud data processing and the raster-data merging and export.
 Each of these tasks can be run in a Python script that imports the dedicated ``lcMacroPipeline`` module or through the command line tool ``lc_macro_pipeline``.
 The following sections describes the main features of each of these pipelines and their general use.
-User interested in more advanced features and in how these tasks can be implemented for large-scale macro-ecology calculations should have a look at the Jupyter notebooks provided (see the [Examples](#examples) section).
+User interested in more advanced features and in how these tasks can be implemented for large-scale macro-ecology calculations can have a look at the Jupyter notebooks provided (see :ref:`Examples`).

 .. _Retiling:
 Raw Data Re-tiling